ekera/qunundrum/docs/pages/solve-distribution.md

 Simulates the quantum algorithm by sampling the distribution, and solves the simulated outputs of n runs for d and r.

+In total 10^3 problem instances are consider to gather statistics.

 The results are written to the console and to <code>logs/solve.txt</code>.

 > <b>Note:</b> This is an MPI program.
 The node with rank zero acts as server.
 All other nodes are clients, requesting jobs from and reporting back to the server node.
 A minimum of two nodes is hence required.